danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 >>> requests.post('http://localhost:5000/api/polls', json={"title": "who's the fastest footballer","options": ["Hector bellerin", "Gareth Bale", "Arjen robben"]}).json()
 {% endhighlight %}

-You should get a `JSONDecodeError`, because we didn't return any valid JSON back TO inform us that a certain option in the poll already existed.
-Rather SQLAlchemy raised an exception. switch back to the flask terminal and you should see this:
+You should get a `JSONDecodeError`, because we didn't return any valid JSON back To inform us that a certain option in the poll already existed.
+Rather SQLAlchemy raised an exception that couldn't be converted into a valid JSON string. switch back to the flask terminal and you should see this:

 {% highlight python %}
 sqlalchemy.exc.IntegrityError: (sqlite3.IntegrityError) UNIQUE constraint failed: options.name [SQL: 'INSERT INTO options (date_created, date_modified, name) VALUES (CURRENT_TIMESTAMP, CURRENT_TIMESTAMP, ?)'] [parameters: ('Hector bellerin',)]